wonntann/Python/README.md

 ## Introduction
 In this module, you will be learning Python.
 Python is a very popular programming language.
 First released in 1991 by creator Guido van Rossum.
 Python permits for data analysis & visualization, data science & machine learning, deep learning, web & app development, game creation, web scraping, scripting & automation and more.

+This learning module is loosely outlined from the [Python Documentation](https://docs.python.org/3/library/intro.html), first exploring built-in functions, and data types, then exploring deeper into the Python modules.

 ## Learning Objectives
 * Create and execute a Python file
 * Write and run Python code in Visual Sudio Code